r59q/js-microbit-demo/README.md

 inside `src/microbit-interface` are the interfaces we use.
 If you are comfortable, take a look.
 If you want to use the interface, just copy this folder into your own project.

+inside `/public/` are two .hex files for a version 1 or version 2 microbit respectively.
+If a micro:bit is connected via USB the demo can determine the version of the micro:bit and select the correct firmware for flashing.

 ### Dependencies (skip if using `npm install`)
 The following npm packages are needed for typechecking, bluetooth and usb.
 Should not be needed if running `npm install`
 ```shell